dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 - The `route` field tells Dapr to send all topic messages to the `/checkout` endpoint in the app.
 - The `scopes` field enables this subscription for apps with IDs `orderprocessing` and `checkout`.

-Set the component with:

-Place the CRD in your `./components` directory.
+Set the component by placing the CRD in your `./components` directory.
 When Dapr starts up, it loads subscriptions along with components.

-Note: By default, Dapr loads components from `$HOME/.dapr/components` on MacOS/Linux and `%USERPROFILE%\.dapr\components` on Windows.

 You can also override the default directory by pointing the Dapr CLI to a components path:

 {{< tabs Python JavaScript DotNet Java Go >}}

 {{% codetab %}}

 ```bash
 dapr run --app-id myapp --components-path ./myComponents -- python3 app.py
 ```

 {{% /codetab %}}

 {{% codetab %}}

 ```bash
 dapr run --app-id myapp --components-path ./myComponents -- npm start
 {{% /codetab %}}